This is a guide for people wanting to through-hike the Te Araroa Trail in New Zealand going from south to north.

 How to Use the Guides

 Copy and paste them into your usual wordprocessor and print out the pages.
 They run to 29 pages double-sided for the South Island alone but you can get that down to 20 (weighing about 100g) by reducing the line spacing to single, narrowing the margins and using a smaller font.
+I’ve deliberately not included pretty pictures in the guide pages so you don’t get images taking up space.
 And you can send them as instalments to yourself on the trail with food parcels to further cut weight.
 As with the maps, once you’ve finished with them they are good for starting fires, or you can leave them in huts for other people.
 Alternatively, or as a backup, save them to your cellphone (in the Documents folder on Android phones).
-Or save them as webpages (in Chrome, click the three dots at top left, then select the down arrow; to reload the page offline, from the three dots menu select Downloads).
+Or save them as webpages (in Chrome, click the three dots at top right, then select ‘More tools’ and ‘Save page as’; to reload the page offline, from the three dots menu select Downloads).
+Or use print, but instead of printing, chose the destination of printing to a pdf file.
 And if you have an e-book reader there is software online to convert pages to the file format required.

 The core component of this site are the day-by-day walking guides.
 But there is lots more here.
 And there is of course the official website, which you should visit if you are going to take up the Te Araroa challenge.
-The TA Trust issues revisions to the route each year at the beginning of October and I incorporate these into my pages soon afterwards (you can check the date I’ve updated pages at the bottom of each).
-Make sure you download the maps after early October to have the latest ones for your season.
-My guides for 2018-19 have now been updated to include route changes for this season (including ones made in November).
+The TA Trust issues revisions to the route each year around the end of September and I incorporate these into my pages soon afterwards.
+You can check the bottom of each page to see when I’ve last updated it.
+Also, make sure to check the date on official maps so you know you have the ones for your season.
+The official guides and maps for 2019-20 have now been released and I have checked for any changes.
+I have updated all my guides accordingly.